 The charger output will be the same.
-The normal recharging time of the power pack to 100% is usually less than 3 hours in mild ambient temperatures.
 Out of the normal temperature range charging and run-time times will vary.
 The power pack should not be used outside of the range of 23°F to 140°F (-5°C to 60°C); the Battery Management System (BMS) turns off the power controller outside of this range.